cmatts-projects/aws-test-suite-ts/README.md

 Features:
 * Configuration of Lambda deployment to a child container
 * Aws cloudformation package and deployment
-* S3 bucket creation
-* Lambda invocation
+* Test lambda invocation
-* Queue sending and receiving
+* Test queue sending and receiving

 # Cloudformation
 The `cloudformation` folder contains sample component templates.